ShaunSorour/mytheresa-playwright/README.md

 ENV=PRODUCTION npm test test-case-1.spec.ts
 ```

-4. Tests can also be run via UI via extension "Playwright Test for VSCode"
+4. Tests can also be run via UI using extension "Playwright Test for VSCode"